 OHSU in collaboration with VAPORHCS has designed their programs with the aim of addressing the short fall of physician-scientists in pulmonary and critical care medicine at a time of unprecedented growth in scientific knowledge, and the application of that knowledge to the care of the sickest patients.

 Following the success of his educational video on TCA overdose, Ran is busy Disneyfying the whole of CCM.
-Check out his animated videos below.
 You can also visit Dr. Ran's YouTube page to see all of his work.

 In addition Ran is also producing instructional videos on procedures.
 Here's one on Elective Awake Fiberoptic Nasal Intubation.

 Below is his most recent video on Airway Management in Critical Illness.